grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 [//]: # (### Percy back in the control room; staring at dials again)

-As Captain Percy passed through the crew quarters she shook the kid Owen awake again.
+As Percy passed through the crew quarters she shook the kid Owen awake again.
 "I have to go to the control room.
 Go down and watch Chips and make sure she doesn't fucking die."

 Owen did not say anything but resignedly rolled out of his rack to his feet, rubbed his eyes, and stumbled toward the cargo hold.